notaryproject/specifications/specs/trust-store-trust-policy.md

 Notary Project currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

-The document consists of the following sections:
+This document consists of the following sections:

 - **[Trust Store](#trust-store)**: Contains a set of trusted identities through which trust is derived for the rest of the system.
 For X.509 PKI, the trust store typically contains a set of root certificates.
 - **[Trust Policy](#trust-policy)**: A policy language which indicates which identities are trusted to produce artifacts.
 Both trust store and trust policy need to be configured by users/administrators before artifact signature can be evaluated.
+Notation supports different trust policies for verifying different types of artifacts like signed OCI images and arbitrary blobs, etc.
 - **[Signature Verification](#signature-verification)**: Describes how signatures are evaluated using the policy, to determine if a signed artifact is authentic.
 This section is meant for implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md).

 Other types of identities and trust models may be supported in future, which may introduce other constructs/policy elements to support signature evaluation.